 That is why they are known as the Prayer Plants though their scientific name is Maranta leuconeura.
 These plants are very hardy in nature and slow grower so you do not need to worry about overgrown plant wherever you plant it.

 Useful Tips to Taking Care for Prayer Plants

 But to make them grow beautiful and disciplined you need to take care of them properly.

 Most of the indoor plants do not need much soil.
 Some of them can even grow without soil like the Air plants and some can grow in water like the indoor bamboo plants.

 Too much soil can affect the growth of the plant.
-As a larger amount of soil take more time to dry than a small amount of soil.
+As a larger amount of soil takes more time to dry than a small amount of soil.
 So, naturally, the unused soil will remain wet and soft for a long time which can result in rotten roots.

-Also before planting the Prayer Plant ensure your planter or pots has the drainage holes which are very necessary for draining the excess water.
+Also before planting the Prayer Plant, ensure your planter or pots has the drainage holes which are very necessary for draining the excess water.

 But if you have already planted it in a deep pot without holes then you must keep it out and plant it in the right planter.